 Medical tourism is growing increasingly worldwide, including Mexico.
-Locations like Tijuana and Guadalajara are becoming popular destinations in Mexico.
+Locations like Guadalajara are becoming popular destinations in Mexico.
 Known for its vibrant history and rich culture, Guadalajara has a lot to offer medical tourists.
-Tijuana is a viable option for travelers seeking bariatric procedures due to its closeness to U.S. city of San Diego and its affordability.
+This destination is a viable option for travelers seeking bariatric procedures due to its closeness to U.S. city of San Diego and its affordability.

 Individuals fighting obesity and its related diseases are looking into Mexico to get quality gastric surgeries to renew their lives and save thousands of dollars.
 Patients in countries like Canada also choose to go across the border to avoid long wait times.

 Guadalajara, Mexico is home to several world-class universities producing top-notch surgeons.
 Noteworthy medical schools include Universidad de Guadalajara, Universidad Autonoma de Guadalajara (UAG) School of Medicine and Tec de Monterey.

 Especially interesting, Universidad Autonoma de Guadalajara has a special program for foreigners with the vast majority of them being Americans.